SD-github21/Credit_Risk_Analysis/README.md

 ## Results

 **(1) Random Oversampler Model**
-  - The random oversampler model yielded a balanced accuracy score of 0.661, which means it is 66.1% accurate in predicting risk (whether low-risk or high-risk) for credit loans.
+  - The Random Oversampler model yielded a balanced accuracy score of 0.661, which means it is 66.1% accurate in predicting risk (whether low-risk or high-risk) for credit loans.
   ![image](https://user-images.githubusercontent.com/85533099/145699918-ef68a3e1-3458-4bde-9e1a-6e1a7d71de7d.png)

   - The results indicate a precision score of 0.01, which is extremely low and indicates that the model demonstrated a poor level of precision with regards to how reliable it was in correctly classifying those loans that were high-risk.
 The model exhibited a sensitivity/recall score of 0.72, which indicates that the model seemed to do fairly well in predicting which credit loans were high-risk as it’s higher than 0.5.